nicklee76/PE-GitRepo/site/cloudpassage/README.md

 #### `tags`

 The CloudPassage tags that this node will be configured with.
-Defaults to `$::operatingsystem`.
+If nothing is provided will not include --tags in the agent registration process (default set to undef)

+#### `managerepos`

+Installs the CloudPassage public repositories, repositories are managed elsewhere set to false (default sets to true).

 ## Limitations